navapbc/template-application-rails/README.md

-├── .github                       # GitHub workflows and repo templates ├── docs                          # Project docs and decision records ├── template-application-rails    # Web application
+├── .github                       # GitHub workflows and repo templates ├── docs                          # Project docs and decision records ├── template-application-rails    # Web application ├── template-only-bin             # Scripts for managing this template; not copied into your project ├── template-only-docs            # Documentation for this template; not copied into your project
 ```

 ## Installation